 Rooftop Chimney & Ventilation Extravaganza

 This otherworldly undulating landscape of functional artworks must have blown the minds of the general public back in 1912.
 I’m kind of out there, and it was a surprise to me.
 Just imagine how completely out of this world it must have seemed to them in terms of architecture.
-Ironically, taking his cue from nature, Gaudí was creating something actually more of this world than the majority of building that exist.
+Ironically, taking his cue from nature, Gaudí was creating something actually more of this world than the majority of buildings that exist.

 There is also a nighttime tour of the rooftop which must be enchanting.